LearningAnalyticsUK/learninganalyticsuk.github.io/index.md

 The applications itself has been used for a number of small scale studies here at Newcastle, but was never intended to be Newcastle specific.
 To that end, it is [open sourced](https://github.com/LearningAnalyticsUK/soar-glance) under a permissive license, its setup and use thoroughly documented.

+### Webinars

+We have scheduled several open-call webinars.
+During the webinar, we will present preliminary results arising from the project, and provide an introduction to the use of Glance at your own institution.

+- 9-10am GMT Friday 9th March 2018
+- 9-10am GMT Tuesday 13th March 2018
+- 9-10am GMT Friday 16th March 2018

+To sign up for the webinars, please email matthew.forshaw@ncl.ac.uk, stating your name, institution and preferred date.

 ### Contact Us
 For project enquiries, please contact Matthew Forshaw, Lecturer in Data Science (matthew.forshaw@ncl.ac.uk).